malulleybovo/SymbolArtEditorOnline/README.md

 <div align="center">

+### *New on v1.5.0: Use Color Filters to Change the Color of Various Symbols at Once !*
 ### *New on v1.4.0: Use Keyboard Key T to Toggle Between Overlay and Underlay Image !*
 ### *New on v1.3.5: Use Arrow Keys to Navigate Through Layers !*
 ### *New on v1.3.3: Double Click to Edit Symbols !*